John D. Lavelle: House Armed Services Committee hearings

 Asked if Abrams was aware of the missions, Lavelle replied, "I believe General Abrams knew what I was doing."
 Lavelle specifically recalled telling Abrams about his plan to strike trucks containing missiles and associated equipment.

 Ryan testified that from the 28 missions, a total of four false intelligence reports had been filed (reports from the other 24 missions had not been falsified).
 Ryan told the subcommittee members that Lavelle's instructions were the "impetus" behind the falsified reports.

 Lavelle assumed full responsibility for reporting the strikes as protective reaction, but testified he was not aware of the four falsified after-action intelligence reports until they were brought to his attention by the Inspector General on March 9, 1972.
 He stated, "I accepted responsibility for it even though I did not do it and did not have any knowledge of the detail.
 It was my command and I should have known.".

 Lavelle agreed but said that "the impetus for what went into that report stems from me by my stating that we could not report 'no reaction.'
 Now there is a difference here between that and a false report."
 Lavelle added that "my instructions were not clear and were subject to misinterpretation and, in retrospect, were apparently interpreted by my subordinates as an exhortation to report enemy fire when there was none.
 'Hostile action, enemy radar,' would, in my judgment, have been an accurate report."

 In closed session as a result of security constraints, U.S. Representative William Dickinson (R-Alabama) told Lavelle, "I am not sure why we are here today.
 But I think, if I had been in your position, I would have done the very same thing.
 And if that means stretching the rules is part of it, then good for you."
 Dickinson blamed the "crazy rules for this crazy war which has no parallel or anything to compare with it."
-However, Democrat Senator William Proxmire of Wisconsin urged the Air Force to court-martial Lavelle, who, although retired, could still be recalled to active duty to stand trial.
+However, Democratic senator William Proxmire of Wisconsin urged the Air Force to court-martial Lavelle, who, although retired, could still be recalled to active duty to stand trial.